List of Nancy Drew books: Notes

-Nancy Drew Clue Book Series (2015–current)
+Nancy Drew Clue Book Series (2015–2024)

 This is a reboot of the Nancy Drew and the Clue Crew series published by Aladdin Paperbacks.
 This is an interactive series, as readers may write down their clues and predictions.
 A page before the final chapter has questions the reader can answer regarding suspects, clues, and solutions.
 The first two titles were published July 7, 2015, in paperback, hardcover, and eBook editions written by Carolyn Keene with covers and internal illustrations by Peter Francis.
 The first three titles have had an initial print run of 35,000 in paperback and 5,000 in hardcover.
+The Nancy Drew Clue Book series was quietly canceled in 2024 by Simon and Schuster.
+No further titles are planned.